bmilde/german-asr-lm-tools/README.md

 You should check if everything went well by inspecting the output file: `raw_text_subs3`

-Now you can a two staged normalization:
+Now you can do a two staged normalization:

 Filter some subtitle utterances that don't make sense for language modeling, this is specific to mediathek subtitle files: